On the period of the Ikeda lift for U(m,m): Introduction

 up to elementary factor, where $L(s,f,{\rm Ad},\chi^{i-1})$ is the "modified twist" of the adjoint $L$-function of $f$ by $\chi^{i-1},$ and $L(i,\chi^i)$ is the Dirichlet $L$-function for $\chi^i.$}

 This result was already obtained in the case $m=2$, and was conjectured in general case by Ikeda \cite{Ik3}.

 We note that $I_m(f)$ is not likely to be a theta lift except in the case $m=2,$ and therefore the method in \cite{Ra} cannot be applied to prove our main result.
-The method we use is similar to that in the proof of the main result of \cite{K-K3} and to give an explicit formula of the Dirichlet series of Rankin-Selberg type associated to $I_m(f)$, and compare their residues.
+The method we use is similar to that in the proof of the main result of \cite{K-K4} and to give an explicit formula of the Dirichlet series of Rankin-Selberg type associated to $I_m(f)$, and to compare its residue with $\langle I_m(f), I_m(f) \rangle$.
 We explain it more precisely.
 In Section 3, we consider the Dirichlet series $R(s,I_m(f))$ of Rankin Selberg type associated with $I_m(f).$ For the precise definition, see Section 3.
-This type of Dirichlet series was studied by Shimura \cite{Sh2} for a classical Hermitian form $F$ of weight $2k+2n.$ In particular we can express its residue at $2k+2n$ in terms of the period of $F$ (cf. Proposition 3.1.)
-Thus to prove Theorem 2.3, we have to get an explicit formula of $R(s,I_m(f))$ in terms of $L(s,f,{\rm Ad},\chi^i).$ To get it, in Section 4, we reduce our computation to a computation of certain formal power series $H_{m,p}(d;X,Y,t)$ in $t$ associated with local Siegel series similarly to \cite{K-K3} (cf. Theorem 4.4).
+This type of Dirichlet series was studied by Shimura \cite{Sh2} for a classical Hermitian modular form $F$ of weight $2k+2n.$ In particular we can express its residue at $2k+2n$ in terms of the period of $F$ (cf. Proposition 3.1).
+Thus to prove Theorem 2.1, we have to get an explicit formula of $R(s,I_m(f))$ in terms of $L(s,f,{\rm Ad},\chi^i).$ To get it, in Section 4, we reduce our computation to a computation of certain formal power series $\hat H_{m,p}(d;X,Y,t)$ in $t$ associated with local Siegel series similarly to \cite{K-K4} (cf. Theorem 4.1).

 Section 5 is devoted to the computation of them.
-This computation is similar to that in \cite{K-K3}, but we should be careful in dealing with the case where $p$ is ramified in $K$.
-After such an elaborate computation, we can get explicit formulas of $H_{m,p}(d;X,Y,t)$ for all prime numbers $p$ (cf. Theorems 5.5.2 and 5.5.3, and Corollary to Proposition 5.5.3.)
-In Section 6, by using explicit formulas for $H_{m,p}(d;X,Y,t)$, we immediately get an explicit formula of $R(s,I_m(f))$ (cf. Theorems 6.1 and 6.2) and by taking the residue of it at $2k+2n$ we prove the Theorem 2.3.
+This computation is similar to that in \cite{K-K4}, but we should be careful in dealing with the case where $p$ is ramified in $K$.
+After such an elaborate computation, we can get explicit formulas of $\hat H_{m,p}(d;X,Y,t)$ for all prime numbers $p$ (cf. Theorem 5.5.4).
+In Section 6, by using explicit formulas for $\hat H_{m,p}(d;X,Y,t)$, we immediately get an explicit formula of $R(s,I_m(f))$ (cf. Theorems 6 .1 and 6.2) and by taking the residue of it at $2k+2n$ we prove the Theorem 2.1.

-We note that we can give a similar period relation for the adelic Ikeda lift, and can apply it to a problem concerning congruence between the adelic Ikeda lifts and Hecke eigenforms not coming from the adelic Ikeda lifts.
+We note that we can give a similar period relation for the adelic Ikeda lift, and we can apply it to a problem concerning congruence between the adelic Ikeda lifts and Hecke eigenforms not coming from the adelic Ikeda lifts.
 These will be discussed in subsequent papers.
-We also note that this type of result has been already given by \cite{Br}, \cite{Kat2}, \cite{Kat3} in Siegel modular forms case.

-\begin{acknow} The author thanks Professor T. Watanabe for giving him many crucial comments on the mass formula for the unitary group.
-He also thanks Professor T. Ikeda for useful discussions.
-The author was partly supported by Grant-in-Aid for Scientific Research, JSPS \end{acknow}